 The case against the Dogimagi Imagination production team was pretty open-and-shut — while they’d taken care to avoid mentioning Tokimeki Memorial or naming the character specifically, it was pretty friggin’ obvious that the character in the film was meant to be Shiori.
 As a result, the courts found in Konami’s favor, any remaining tapes (along with the master tape) had to be destroyed, and damages of about 2,270,000 yen were ordered to be paid.

 The whole incident left a sour taste in fans’ mouths: along with the memory card thing, it made Konami look like a heartless company willing to quash elements of Tokimemo fandom it didn’t like with a legal hammer.
 All Tokimemo doujin works, be they completely chaste or deviously dirty, died basically overnight.
 Doujin animation activity of all kinds came to a screeching halt, and didn’t really start up again until a ways into the aughts.
 It was a terrifying reminder that the companies holding these properties could shut down any fan activity if they caught wind of it, which put doujin creators on edge about who might be seeing their work.
 It also emboldened other companies to go after fan works: A year later, Nintendo would have a Pokemon doujinshi artist arrested to essentially “make an example” out of them in a similar incident.
-(That’s another incident I really want to research at some point.)
+(That’s another bit of gaming fandom history I really want to research at some point.)

 So there you go: the two big incidents that made many Japanese gamers in the late 90s wary of Konami.
 Who would have thought it could possibly get worse as the decades passed?

-But actually, there might be more.
+But actually, there might be even more!
 One page I was looking at for research on this piece, which details a lot of notorious happenings in the doujin subculture of Japan, mentions a “Tokimemo T-Shirt incident.”
 Try as I might, I couldn’t find anything about this anywhere online, but my curiosity is piqued.
 If I ever find out more about the Tokimemo T-Shirt Incident, I’ll be sure to update this article.
 For now, though, I hope you learned a bit about some fascinating pieces of gaming legal history.